-More information is available in the APPLA Subcommittee Report, available [insert link].
+More information is available in the APPLA Subcommittee Report, available https://goo.gl/kzGvka.

 Priority 3: Coordinate Implementation with Other Policy Making Bodies

 Implementing the State and Federal Strengthening Families Acts is a collaborative effort.
 The implementation represents a culture change, and stakeholders need time to learn together.
 As systems work together, the paramount consideration should be the enhancement of normalcy for youth in care and the protection of youth rights.